6 Geometric Art Pieces to Collect

-Always at the center of major collections, exhibitions, or auctions the following works are perfect for your growing art collection.
+Always at the center of major collections, exhibitions, or auctions the following geometric art pieces are perfect for your growing art collection.

 Arthur Dorval - Sans Titre

 Fascinated with the pure Geometric Abstract movement, Arthur Dorval is recognized as one of the most prominent young French geometric artists.
 In his trademark style of the play with color and geometrical shapes, Dorval’s works have a certain movement and vibrancy that is closely linked to architectural objects.
 Upon studying illustration and design Dorval decided to focus his creativity on the re-invention of geometric art.